 When users see a “not secure” warning, they may think that it’s the first sign of a computer virus or malware.
 That’s one thing you don’t have to worry about!

-Like we mentioned before, the “not secure” warning simply means that your information is not secure on that website, and that you should refrain from entering any personal information.
+Like we mentioned before, the “not secure” warning simply means that your information is not secure on that website and that you should refrain from entering any personal information.

 Websites that don’t utilize HTTPS could rank lower in results

 Google’s main job as a search engine is to provide users with the results that most closely fit their search query.
-The results that Google provides for any given search is based on tons of factors including keyword targeting, domain authority of the website, number of backlinks, and the list goes on.
+The results that Google provides for any given search are based on tons of factors including keyword targeting, the domain authority of the website, number of backlinks, and the list goes on.

 But Google is also known to use website security as a ranking factor — meaning if you own a website that doesn’t utilize HTTPS, you may see your site rankings get worse.

-Google wants to provide search results that not only fit a user’s search query, but also provides them with a secure experience.
+Google wants to provide search results that not only fit a user’s search query but also provides them with a secure experience.